sst/guide/_chapters/deploying-through-seed.md

 ![Dev build run tests screenshot](/assets/part2/dev-build-run-tests.png)

 Something cool to note here is that, the build process is split into a few parts.
-First the code is checked out through git and the tests are run.
+First the code is checked out through Git and the tests are run.
 But we don't directly deploy.
 Instead, we create a package for the `dev` stage and the `prod` stage.
-And finally we deploy to to `dev` with that package.
-The reason this is split up is because we don't want avoid the build process while promoting to `prod`.
+And finally we deploy to `dev` with that package.
+The reason this is split up is because we want avoid the build process while promoting to `prod`.
 This ensures that if we have a tested working build, it should just work when we promote to production.

-Once the build is complete, take a look at the build log and make a note of your Cognito User Pool Id, Cognito App Client Id, Cognito Region, Cognito Idently Pool Id, API Gateway region, and S3 Bucket name.
-We'll be needed this later in our frontend and when we test our APIs.
+Once the build is complete, take a look at the build log and make a note of the following:

+- Region: `region`
+- Cognito User Pool Id: `UserPoolId`
+- Cognito App Client Id: `UserPoolClientId`
+- Cognito Identity Pool Id: `IdentityPoolId`
+- S3 File Uploads Bucket: `AttachmentsBucketName`
+- API Gateway URL: `ServiceEndpoint`

+We'll be needing these later in our frontend and when we test our APIs.

 ![Dev build stack output screenshot](/assets/part2/dev-build-stack-output.png)

 You'll also notice that we are ready to promote to production.

-Again, we have a manual promotion step so that you get a chance to review the changes and ensure that you are indeed ready to push to production.
+We have a manual promotion step so that you get a chance to review the changes and ensure that you are ready to push to production.

 Hit the **Promote** button.

 ![Promote dev build screenshot](/assets/part2/promote-dev-build.png)

-This brings up a dialog that will generate what is called a CloudFormation Changeset.
+This brings up a dialog that will generate what is called a CloudFormation Change Set.
 It compares the resources that are being updated with respect to what you have in production.
 In this case, it is our first commit so we don't have anything to compare to.

 Hit **Confirm**.